b005t3r/MacOSFullScreenANE/README.md

 macOSFullScreen.toggleFullScreen();
 ```

-to manually enter or leave full screen mode.
+to manually enter or leave the full screen mode.

 How to build it (hack it)?
 --------------------------